Last Updated on

 For most of us, dealing with an angry or abusive customer is upsetting, even nerve-wracking.
 Still, sometimes it happens.
-When you know how to handle angry and abusive customers, you can turn situations around, save relationships, and keep your stress levels under control.
+When you know how to handle an angry customer, you can turn situations around, save relationships, and keep your stress levels under control.
 Here are five critical success factors in dealing with difficult customers (or anybody else, for that matter):

 - Listen.
 Practice active listening techniques.
 That’s where you listen to understand and remember what the other person is saying.
 You don’t have to agree with them necessarily, but do acknowledge their concerns.
 Avoid any temptation to interrupt them or speak over them, even when you have good news.
 Let them finish.